The organ and tissue donation process

 The following tissue can be donated:

-• Return a young athlete to full activity through a tendon graft.
+- Tendons can return a young athlete to full activity through a tendon graft.

-• Save a patient’s limb through a bone graft following the removal of a tumor.
+- Bone and ligaments can save a patient’s limb through a bone graft following the removal of a tumor.

 Living donation